pda-sedano/codepath-ios-development-prework/README.md

 Submitted by: Perrin Alaine-Sedano

-Color Changer is a highly complex app using cutting-edge technologies that allow you to change its background color to a randomized value at the press of a button.
+Color Changer is a highly complex app using cutting-edge technologies that allow you to change its background and text colors to a randomized value at the press of a button.
+Not only that, but you can also reset them to the defaults.

 Time spent: 2 hours spent in total